Time Parameterization¶

 Algorithm¶

-The algorithm works in two stages:
+The default flow works in two stages:

 The result is a trajectory \(q(t)\) with continuous velocity and bounded acceleration that starts and ends at rest.